EFFoST Student of the Year Awards

 - A cheque corresponding to the prize above

-- Free access to the 33rd EFFoST International Conference and conference dinner
+- Free access to the 35th EFFoST International Conference

-- Visit Cargill’s European R&D Center to present your research (travel and accommodation costs are covered0
+- A visit to Cargill’s European R&D Center to present your research (travel and accommodation costs are covered)

 - The opportunity to build and expand your professional network and boost your future career

-The top 15 applicants will be invited to join the Popular Vote competition for the best student poster presentation.
-The winner will be chosen by the conference delegates at the 33rd EFFoST International Conference in Rotterdam.
+The top 15 applicants will be invited to join the Popular Vote competition for the best student poster presentation**.
+The winner will be chosen by the conference delegates of the EFFoST2021.
 Nominees of the other categories will not be able to complete for the Popular Vote Prize.

 Step 2: Complete the online application form and provided the following documents: